Melk Abbey in Austria

 Lunch in the restaurant at Melk Abbey

-After this artistic enjoyment, the culinary enjoyment must not be neglected.
-With a bit of luck we finally get a table on the terrace.
+After enjoying the art, we want to savor the culinary treats.
+With a bit of luck, we finally get a table on the terrace.
 However, it is better to reserve a table.
 The restaurant in Melk Abbey is very popular.
 We order a roast pork with dumplings.
 We were served a huge portion, which is guaranteed to satisfy even the biggest hunger.

 The abbey park and the garden pavilion

 At the end of our visit to Melk Abbey, we take some time for a walk through the abbey park.
 You can also take a 70-minute tour of the park.
-We went through this on our trip three monastery gardens in Lower Austria made.
+We did the tour on our trip through three monastery gardens in Lower Austria.
 This time, however, we don't have that much time.
 However, we do not want to miss a visit to the garden pavilion.
 The exotic frescoes by Johann Wenzel Bergl are always worth a visit.
 If you feel like it and have the time, you can also enjoy coffee and cake there.

 Parking